 |---|---|---|

-SIGNOZ_URL | URL of your SigNoz instance | (required) |
+SIGNOZ_URL | URL of your SigNoz instance | (required for stdio; optional for http with OAuth) |

-SIGNOZ_API_KEY | API key for authenticating with SigNoz | (required unless passed via client header) |
+SIGNOZ_API_KEY | API key for authenticating with SigNoz | (required for stdio; optional for http with OAuth) |

 TRANSPORT_MODE | Transport protocol: stdio or http | stdio |

-MCP_SERVER_PORT | Port for the HTTP server (only used when TRANSPORT_MODE=http) | 8000 |
+MCP_SERVER_PORT | Port for HTTP server (when TRANSPORT_MODE=http) | 8000 |

 LOG_LEVEL | Logging verbosity: debug, info, warn, error | info |